 Of course!
 Their eggs can be eaten and used just like a chicken egg.
 In fact, their taste will rival that of chickens!
-They have a larger yoke to white ratio and have a denser yolk.
-They also cook faster than a chicken egg.
+They have a larger yolk to white ratio and have a denser yolk.
+They also cook faster than chicken eggs.
 Their shells can almost be used in softball because they are so hard and the eggs are more pointy on one end.
 And many people find that they are excellent hard-boiled!

 Guinea Fowl: Ticks and All Those Bugs!

 If you have a tick problem then Guineas should be your number 1 natural go-to for crowd control.
 They are excellent bug eaters.

 They will eat a variety of insects and arachnids:

 - Ticks (They are used in some areas to reduce Lyme Disease!)

 - Weed seeds